demisto/content-docs/content-repo/extra-docs/articles/microsoft-auth-guide.md

 2. Validate that all the credentials you entered are correct (Client ID, Client Secret, Tenant ID, Application redirect URI).
 3. Run !msgraph-mail-generate-login-url to generate a new *Authorization code*.
 4. Run !msgraph-mail-test to test the connectivity of the email.

+**Note**: If encountering an "Insufficient privileges to complete the operation" error, ensure the necessary permissions were added, according to the integration documentation.
+Subsequently, reset the authentication and initiate the authentication process again.